-Any employee who believes they have been unlawfully discriminated against or is the victim of unlawful harassment, including sexual harassment that is not based on Title IX, may file a complaint using the procedures in CCSD Regulation 4110, and may file a complaint, preferably in writing, with his/her immediate supervisor, the next administrator in line, or with the Office of Diversity and Affirmative Action/ADA and Title IX Programs.
+Any employee who believes they have been unlawfully discriminated against or is the victim of unlawful harassment, including sexual harassment that is not based on Title IX, may file a complaint using the procedures in CCSD Regulation 4110, and may file a complaint, preferably in writing, with his/her immediate supervisor, the next administrator in line, or with the office of the Assistant Human Resources Officer, who oversees the EEO Compliance and Enforcement Office, ADA, and Title IX programs.
 The complaint should be made promptly and within a reasonable period of time following the alleged harassment.
 The complaint should include a detailed description of the events in question, the date(s) of the occurrence, the name(s) of the individual(s) involved, including witnesses, and an account of the specific acts which were perpetrated against the complainant.
 All employees shall cooperate with the investigation by CCSD of an alleged act of discrimination including alleged harassment.
 Confidentiality will be maintained to the greatest extent possible.
 CCSD prohibits retaliation against any person who has filed a complaint, testified, assisted, or participated in an investigation, proceeding, or hearing conducted by authorized CCSD representatives.
 This reporting procedure should also be used by employees to report unlawful harassment other than sexual harassment, for example, harassment based upon gender, sexual orientation, race, color, disability, religion, age, gender identity or expression, or other protected class groups.

-For more detailed information, please refer to CCSD Regulation 4110, contact CCSD's Office of Diversity and Affirmative Action/ADA and Title IX Programs, by phone at 702-799-5087, by email at odaa-ic@nv.ccsd.net or by mail at 4212 Eucalyptus Ave, Annex, Building 5., Las Vegas, NV 89121, or speak directly to your supervising administrator.
+For more detailed information, please refer to CCSD Regulation 4110, contact the office of the Assistant Human Resources Officer, who oversees the EEO Compliance and Enforcement Office, ADA, and Title IX programs, by phone at 702-799-5087, by email at odaa-ic@nv.ccsd.net or by mail at 4212 Eucalyptus Ave, Annex, Building 5., Las Vegas, NV 89121, or speak directly to your supervising administrator.
 If an employee believes they have been retaliated against for reporting unlawful discrimination to include unlawful forms of harassment and/or if they believe they have been retaliated against for participating in the investigation, this procedure may also be used.